 Goodwill reflects the cost of an acquisition in excess of the fair values assigned to identifiable net assets acquired.
 Goodwill is reviewed for impairment during the fourth fiscal quarter (as of July 31) or more frequently if events or changes in circumstances indicate the asset might be impaired.
-The Company performs impairment reviews for its reporting units, which have been determined to be the Company's reportable segments or one level below the reportable segments in certain instances, using a fair value method based on management's judgments and assumptions or third party valuations.
-The fair value of a reporting unit refers to the price that would be received to sell the unit as a whole in an orderly transaction between market participants at the measurement date.
-In estimating the fair value, the Company uses the multiples of earnings approach based on the average of published multiples of earnings of comparable entities with similar operations and economic characteristics and applies the multiples to the Company's average of historical and future financial results for each reporting unit.
-In certain instances, the Company uses discounted cash flow analyses or estimated sales price to further support the fair value estimates.
+The Company performs impairment reviews for its reporting units, which have been determined to be the Company's operating segments or one level below the operating segments, using a qualitative assessment or a quantitative test.
+A qualitative assessment is performed when prior quantitative assessments have resulted in significant excess of fair value over the carrying value of a reporting unit, and consideration of qualitative factors allow the Company to conclude it is more likely than not that the fair value of the reporting unit refers to the price that would be received to sell the unit as a whole in an orderly transaction between market participants at the measurement date.
+To estimate the fair value, the Company uses a discounted cash flow model or estimated sales price for reporting units held for sale.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."
 The estimated fair value is then compared to the carrying amount of the reporting unit, including recorded goodwill.
 The Company is subject to financial statement risk to the extent that the carrying amount exceeds the estimated fair value.

 Indefinite-lived intangible assets are also subject to at least annual impairment testing in the fourth fiscal quarter or as events occur or circumstances change that indicate the assets may be impaired.
 Indefinite-lived intangible assets primarily consist of trademarks and trade names and are tested for impairment using a relief-from-royalty method.
 The Company considers the implications of both external (e.g., market growth, competition and local economic conditions) and internal (e.g., product sales and expected product growth) factors and their potential impact on cash flows related to the intangible asset in both the near-and long-term.
-The Company also considers the profitability of the business, among other factors, to determine the royalty rate for use in the impairment assessment.
+The Company considers the profitability of the business, among other factors, to determine the royalty rate for use in the impairment assessment.